bw-math/bw-math/source/notes/statistics/00_INTRODUCTION.rst

 Example
     Data from the Challenger space shuttle explosion showing the atmospheric temperature versus the erosion index of the O-ring seal.
 The failure of the O-ring seal at lower temperatures was not accounted for prior to launch.

-.. csv-table:: Density of the Earth
+.. csv-table:: Challenger Space Shuttle Erosion Data
    :file: ../../assets/datasets/previews/challenger_erosion_data_preview.csv